How to Stop a Skateboard

 • Slide on Pads: Use your sliding gloves, knee pads, and elbow pads to slide rather than crash.

-When riding at high speeds, if you’re unable to stop using traditional methods like the foot brake or powersliding, jumping off and rolling can prevent severe injury.
+When riding at high speeds, if you’re unable to stop using traditional methods like the foot brake or power sliding, jumping off and rolling can prevent severe injury.
 Always keep your weight balanced and be ready to shift your weight forward or backward, depending on the situation.
 Practicing these techniques helps build full control and improves your overall stopping skills.

 Conclusion